 70% to 80% is the sweet spot.
 If you’re consistently reaching 100% on your OKRs, they’re not challenging enough.

 We don’t recommend tying bonuses to OKRs in the same way we don’t recommend individual OKRs.
-OKR is a framework for achieving company success.
 Not achieving OKRs is just as important as achieving them.
-We see underperformance as an opportunity for discussion and a change of direction rather than a way to reward individuals for the work they do.
+We see underperformance as an opportunity for discussion and a change of direction rather than a way to penalise individuals for what they failed to achieve.

 Each OKR, whether Ultimate, Company or Group should have no more than 5 Key Results.